sayanarijit/thanks/README.md

 # thanks

 Greet best wishes to special people in your life the developer way.
+[See demo](https://youtu.be/lqGP-HA4HYQ)

 ## How to install